SHwaier/comp3340-final-project/README.md

 - Theme controlled via `data-theme` on `<html>`
 - Switch options: `light`, `dark`, `black-friday`
 - User's preference is saved in `cookie`
+- Active theme is fetched from the DB on load
+- Theme can be changed by going to `/admin/settings` and changing it through the dropdown list: NOTE ONLY ADMINS CAN CHANGE IT

 ---

 ## 💡 Notes

 - Responsive design: header/nav/footer adjusts to mobile/tablet/desktop
-- Componentized and DRY-friendly (e.g., product cards reused everywhere)
+- Componentized (e.g., product cards reused everywhere)
-- Secure auth and cart logic through JWT and proper checks
+- Secure authentication through JWT, salting and hashing: SHA256
+- Authorization roles implemented users can be either customers by default or admins
+- Only admins can visit `/admin` and any of it's subpages